AdamJosephKalimi/markdown-lose-n-gain/README.md

 ## References
 The author needs to give credit where credit is due.
 The /r/fitness subreddit has been a vital source of information and the foundation for most of what the author has learned and based his experiences on over the past year.
-He highly recommends that you go through it at your own pace, and try to make it a habbit it read over a new section of the wiki as often as possible. https://www.reddit.com/r/Fitness/wiki/getting_started
+He highly recommends that you go through it at your own pace, and try to make it a habit it read over a new section of the wiki as often as possible. https://www.reddit.com/r/Fitness/wiki/getting_started